My soft pastels capture characters and favourite views perfectly

 My works can be seen in many homes and offices, not only locally in Dorset, the South West and London but also as far away as the USA and Japan.
 My loyal customers have been the inspiration for developing several strands to my work.
 Many of my clients have returned over the years, drawing their first dog, their first home, their first pony or their family portraits as the years pass, or capturing places that are special to them, perhaps their favourite holiday views and their treasured memories.
 I’m perhaps best known for portraits of people’s pets but, whatever the subject, for me it’s all about capturing a personality, or an essence, and creating something that looks real.
 With everything I paint I want the viewer to feel they can walk in to the picture – or perhaps my subject might be just about to jump out into the real world!

 For many years I’ve been the Artist in Residence with the Royal Artillery Point to Point at Larkhill.
 It was during a Point to Point event that I was asked to go to London.
-It transpired that I’d just been invited to visit the celebrated and glamorous Kings Troop, Royal Horse Artillery, in London!
+It transpired that I’d just been invited to visit the celebrated Kings Troop, Royal Horse Artillery, in London!
 I was lucky enough to get a personal behind the scenes tour of both Wellington Barracks and Horse Guards Parade during their summer residency.
 This led to me becoming their Artist in Residence for the Royal Windsor Horse Show, which was a stunning day.
 You can read more about my visit – and see some pictures- here.

 When I attend events and shows people are often fascinated by watching me draw.
 Some enjoy observing the process and seeing the picture emerge, while others tell me about their love of drawing as a child, or their urge to take up pastels as a hobby.
 This is what led me to develop my first classes in teaching soft pastels over 20 years ago.
 Teaching people to make their own works of art has given me a new dimension of fulfilment in my own work: I meet people from all walks of life, and each has their own story to tell.
 What they all have in common is that they love art and they love animals – which makes them my sort of people!
 You can read more about my pastel classes here.